 Middle Lagoon to Kooljaman via Lombadina

 Once you’ve had your fill of beautiful Middle Lagoon, it’s time to pack up and continue north to your ultimate destination - Cape Leveque’s Kooljaman - via the Lombadina community.
-Lombadina is about 50km up the Broome-Cape Leveque Road and is definitely worth the small detour (1.6km) off the main road.
+Lombadina is further up the Broome-Cape Leveque Road and is definitely worth the small detour (1.6km) off the main road.
 A permit is required to stop in this community (available from the office Mon-Fri and from the craft shop on weekends) and, if you’ve got time to plan ahead, plan to visit on a Monday, Wednesday or Friday, when the community kitchen churns out freshly baked bread.
-Located on a white sandy beach with calm, turquoise water lapping at the shores and incredible fishing right on its doorstep, Lombadina is a showcase of Kimberley’s true colours.
-There is a range of accommodation available here, including camping sites, or you may choose to continue on to Kooljaman, just 18km further north.
+Located on a white sandy beach with calm, turquoise water lapping at the shores and incredible fishing right on its doorstep, Lombadina is a showcase of the Kimberley’s true colours.
+There is a range of accommodation available here, including camping sites, or you may choose to continue on to Kooljaman, a short drive further north.